 Having your signature on the document isn’t quite enough—you also need witnesses.
 Missouri law requires that you sign your living will in the presence of at least two competent adult witnesses.
 These individuals are confirming that you signed the document willingly and appeared to be of sound mind.
 It’s important to choose your witnesses carefully; they cannot be the person you’ve appointed as your healthcare agent or anyone who stands to inherit from your estate.
 While notarization isn’t strictly required for a living will to be valid in Missouri, it is highly recommended.
 A notarized will becomes “self-proving,” which simplifies the process for courts and helps ensure your wishes are carried out without delay.

-How to Update or Revoke Your Living Will
+How to Change or Cancel Your Living Will

 Your feelings about medical treatments can change over time, and your living will should always reflect your current wishes.
 Fortunately, this document is not set in stone.
 You can revoke your living will at any time by clearly communicating your intent to do so, whether verbally or in writing.
 To update it, the best practice is to create a new document and physically destroy all copies of the old one to prevent any confusion.
 As you consider your preferences, it’s wise to discuss them with an attorney who specializes in estate planning.
 They can help you think through different scenarios and ensure your new living will is clear, comprehensive, and legally sound.

-How Can a Springfield Living Will Attorney Help?
+How Can a Springfield Living Will Attorney Help You?

 Thinking about end-of-life decisions is never easy, but creating a living will is one of the most considerate things you can do for your loved ones.
 While templates are available online, working with an experienced attorney ensures your wishes are legally protected and clearly understood.
 A Springfield living will attorney does more than just fill out a form; they provide guidance and foresight to protect you when you’re most vulnerable.
 They can help you think through difficult scenarios and make sure your final wishes are honored without placing an undue burden on your family.
 Here’s how a legal professional can help.